mocdaniel/k8s-primer/docs/workloads/pods.md

 This is a **minimal** manifest for a pod.
 It contains the `apiVersion`and `kind` of the resource we want to deploy, as well as some `metadata` and the `specification` of the pod.

-!!! note "Note"
+!!! note "Kubernetes Object Manifests"
     These four fields of Kubernetes' API specification are **common to most** of the available objects, so you will see them a lot and it's wise to try and remember them. 😉

-Now that we got a manifest, we can deploy it to the cluster:
+Now that we got a manifest, we can apply it to our clusters:

 ```bash
 kubectl apply -f workloads/nginx-pod.yaml
 watch kubectl get pods
 ```

-This should have worked as well - you just learned how to deploy pods to Kubernetes! 🎉
+!!!lab "Lab 2: Deploy a pod declaratively"
+    As we just learned, running *anything* on Kubernetes imperatively should be our last resort.
+So, go ahead and deploy another Apache pod declaratively!

+    1. Create a manifest for a pod named `httpd2` using the `httpd:latest` image.

+    2. Deploy the pod to the cluster.

+    3. Take a look at the pod's manifest - it should look similar to the one above.